Just keeps getting more Epic-a.

 - Bass: Yves Huts (2003-2012)

-- Oliver Palotai Ė touring keyboards (North American tour 2010), also Simone's partner.
+- Oliver Palotai Ė Touring leopards (North American tour 2010,) also Simone's partner.

-- Laura Macri: Soprano choir vocals on "Requiem For The Indifferent", also a member of the project group MaYan along with Simone and Amanda.
+- Laura Macri: Soprano choir vocals on "Requiem for the Indifferent," also a member of the project group MaYan along with Mark and AriŽn.

 Epica and their music contain the following tropes: